-If you are a Insurance Licensee facing a California Department of Insurance investigation, contact a California Department of Insurance License Defense Attorney for representation.
+If you are an Insurance Licensee facing a California Department of Insurance investigation, contact a California Department of Insurance License Defense Attorney for representation.

-A formal Accusation served on a California Insurance Licensee serves as notice to an Insurance Agent that the Department intends to revoke the Insurance Agents’ License.
-The Insurance Agent, now called the Respondent, has only 15 days from the date that the Accusation was served (not received, but served) to file a Notice of Defense.
-The failure to file a Notice of Defense results in a Default against the Insurance Agent.
-A Default will result in the immediate Revocation of the Insurance Agents’ License.
+A formal Accusation served on a California Insurance Licensee serves as notice to an Insurance that the Department intends to revoke the Insurance License.
+The Insurance, now called the Respondent, has only 15 days from the date that the Accusation was served (not received, but served) to file a Notice of Defense.
+The failure to file a Notice of Defense results in a Default against the Insurance.
+A Default will result in the immediate Revocation of the Insurance License.

-Insurance Agents facing a California Department of Insurance Accusation should contact an experienced California Insurance License Defense Attorney for representation.
-Common causes of action for disciplinary Accusations against Insurance Agents include:
+Insurance licensees facing a California Department of Insurance Accusation should contact an experienced California Insurance License Defense Attorney for representation.
+Common causes of action for disciplinary Accusations against Insurance licensees include:

 The California Office of Administrative Hearings, also known as OAH, maintains several Court Hearing locations.
 These Court locations are in Los Angeles, Oakland, Sacramento and San Diego.
 In some instances, Hearings may be held offsite in Bakersfield, Fresno, Orange County, Riverside, San Bernardino, San Francisco, San Jose or Ventura.
 The Administrative Law Hearing is a formal Hearing before an Administrative Law Judge.

-California Insurance Agents facing a California Department of Insurance Administrative Law Hearing need effective representation from a California Insurance License Defense Lawyer.
+California Insurance licensees facing a California Department of Insurance Administrative Law Hearing need effective representation from a California Insurance License Defense Lawyer.

-The California Department of Insurance can discipline Insurance Agents for criminal convictions.
-California Department of Insurance discipline occurs for convictions for crimes involving moral turpitude.
-Discipline also occurs for criminal convictions that are substantially related to the duties, functions and qualifications of an Insurance Agent.
-Common criminal offenses that can cause Insurance Agent License discipline are DUI, Domestic Violence, Elder Abuse, Fraud, Forgery, Identity Theft, Insurance Fraud, Theft and Unlawful Solicitation of Insurance.
+The California Department of Insurance can discipline Insurance licensees for criminal convictions.
+California Department of Insurance discipline occurs for criminal convictions that are substantially related to the duties, functions and qualifications of an Insurance.
+Common criminal offenses that can cause Insurance License discipline are:

-The California Department of Insurance and other law enforcement agencies also investigate criminal conduct by Insurance Agents in the course and scope of their trade.
-Criminal investigations often involve Insurance Agents engaged in Violations of Insurance License Regulations pursuant to the California Insurance Code.
-In serious criminal cases against Insurance Agents pending in Criminal Court, the California Department of Insurance and the Department of Insurance Legal Division may seek a California Penal Code § 23 Order against the Insurance Agent.
+The California Department of Insurance and other law enforcement agencies also investigate criminal conduct by Insurance licensees in the course and scope of their trade.
+Criminal investigations often involve Insurance licensees engaged in PEO Workers Compensation Insurance Fraud and Violations of Insurance License Regulations pursuant to the California Insurance Code.
+In serious criminal cases against Insurance licensees pending in Criminal Court, the California Department of Insurance and the Department of Insurance Legal Division may seek a California Penal Code § 23 Order against the Insurance.
 A California Penal Code § 23 Order seeks to suspend an Insurance License in Criminal Court.

-Insurance Agents facing criminal charges and Insurance Agents who are convicted of criminal offenses need an experienced California Insurance License Defense Attorney for representation in disciplinary proceedings before the California Department of Insurance.
+Insurance licensees facing criminal charges and Insurance licensees who are convicted of criminal offenses need an experienced California Insurance License Defense Attorney for representation in disciplinary proceedings before the California Department of Insurance.

 California Insurance License Petition for Reinstatement Lawyer